jamie-technical-writer/yippee-ki-yay/demo.md

 This is the first line used for the pull request test.

-This is the second line.
+This is the second line!

-And the third.
+And the third, for the master branch.

 And a final fourth line.
 This it it.